Your safety is our priority - updated 29 June 2021

 Since reopening on August 3rd, 2020, we have welcomed students from the following countries: Belgium, Brazil, Czech Republic, France, Germany, Hungary, Italy, Japan, Kuwait, Netherlands, Peru, Poland, Russia, Saudi Arabia, Slovenia, South Korea, Spain, Switzerland and Turkey.

-Since 15 March 2021, we have had around 40 students enrolled in the school, most of them with us for face-to-face lessons in school, with a few others joining those classes and studying online.
-We currently have 4 different classes - 2 Cambridge Exam Preparation classes and 2 General English classes.
+Since 15 March 2021, we have had between 40 and 65 students enrolled in the school, most of them with us for face-to-face lessons in school, with a few others joining those classes and studying online.

 Advice and expectations are based on current UK government guidance (updated 6/7/21).